This item is on reserve, only the requesting client may purchase it.

 Condition: Very Good

-This volume is in very good shape, with some rubbing and wear to the binding, and leather peeling in several places.
-There is some smudging and staining throughout, the ink having smeared in several places.
+This volume is in very good shape, with some rubbing and wear to the binding.
+There is very little foxing or staining throughout.